 5 main publications over the last 5 years:

-1-Lecerf L, Kavo A, Ruiz-Ferrer M, Baral V, Watanabe Y, Chaoui A, Pingault V, Borrego S and Bondurand N. An impairment of long distance SOX10 regulatory elements underlies isolated Hirschsprung disease.
-Hum Mutat, 2014, 35(3):303-7
+4. Lecerf L, Kavo A, Ruiz-Ferrer M, Baral V, Watanabe Y, Chaoui A, Pingault V, Borrego S and Bondurand N. An impairment of long distance SOX10 regulatory elements underlies isolated Hirschsprung disease (2014) Hum Mutat, 35(3):303-7.Comment in Disease-causing enhancer variants: a question of penetrance.
+[Hum Mutat.
+2014].

 Research projects developed in our group mainly focus on the understanding of molecular and cellular bases of Waardenburg syndrome (WS), a a rare genetic disorder due to abnormal development of the Neural crest.
-We pay particular attention to the SOX10 transcription factor function and "interactome".
+We pay particular attention to the SOX10 transcription factor and the endothelin"/EDNRB signalling pathway functions and "interactomes".

 In 1998, we identified the first mutations of SOX10 in patients presenting with Waardenburg syndrome type 4 (WS4) which is defined by the association of intestinal aganglionosis characteristic of Hirschsprung disease (HSCR, absence of enteric ganglia along a variable portion of the distal gastrointestinal tract which results in the contraction of the aganglionic gut segment and functional intestinal obstruction) with the pigmentation defects and deafness characteristic of WS.
 Since then, we have been at the heart of genetic studies highlighting involvement of this gene in endophenotypes or related disorders (WS2, PCW, PCWH, isolated HSCR and more recently in Kallmann syndrome).